 Someone has registered a domain name similar to mine, or to my company name, how is this possible?

 .ie domain registrations are made on a first come, first served basis.
-Each applicant must show a legitimate claim to the chosen domain but we do not need you to show more of a claim to the name than other parties.
 No application is ever refused on the grounds that a similar domain or company name might exist.